mlofstrom/architecture-center/docs/guide/architecture-styles/n-tier.md

 The web and business tiers are stateless.
 Any VM can handle any request for that tier.
 The data tier should consist of a replicated database.
 For Windows, we recommend SQL Server, using Always On Availability Groups for high availability.
 For Linux, we recommend Apache Cassandra.
 (SQL Server for Linux is currently in preview)

-Use NSGs to restrict access to each tier.
+Network Security Groups (NSGs) restrict access to each tier.
 For example, the database tier only allows access from the business tier.

-Do not allow direct RDP or SSH access to VMs that are running application code.
-Instead, operators should log into a jumpbox, also called a bastion host.
-This is a  VM on the network that administrators use to connect to the other VMs.
-The jumpbox has an NSG that allows RDP or SSH only from approved public IP addresses.

 For more details and a deployable Resource Manager template, see: